December 20th: Katie Luther

 Katharina is believed to have been born in 1499, the daughter of a poor German nobleman and his wife.
 Like so many men, her father was left to raise his daughter when her mother died young.
-In order to better care for her, Mr. Von Bora took his daughter Katharina to a convent in 1504, where she would be educated.
+To better care for her, Mr. Von Bora took his daughter Katharina to a convent in 1504, where she would be educated.

 As she approached adolescence, Katharina was moved to the Cistercian convent in Nimbschen.
 There, at the age of 16, she became a nun.
 Eventually, Luther’s doctrine of justification by grace penetrated the walls of Katharina’s convent.
-Before long, she and a number of other nuns were convinced of Luther’s teachings, and wanted to leave.
+Before long, she and several other nuns were convinced of Luther’s teachings and wanted to leave.
 Eventually, these nuns escaped, with the help of Luther and one of his sympathizers, in 1523.

 Does she sound familiar?
 Proverbs 31 describes a beautiful woman of virtue that a man should seek after for a wife.
 Compare this list with Katie’s life.
 I would propose that Katie Luther is a great role model and case study for that Bible passage!